-The map pictured above also illustrates Wind Zone 1 and Wind Zone 2.
+The map pictures above also illustrates Wind Zone 1 and Wind Zone 2.
 Southern mobile homes will also show Wind Zone 3 options.
-If you live in a hurricane area building inspectors will refer to these number to see if they can sustain high winds. ?
+If you live in a hurricane area building inspectors will refer to these numbers to see if they can sustain high winds.

 How many digits in a mobile home VIN number: What does a VIN number look like